 Are you wondering if your pool is leaking?
 If you’ve seen a sudden increase in water bills or noticed areas on your lawn that seem to be swampy, you may have a leak in the pipes or in your pool.
-The best way to find out if you have a leak is to get your system tested.
+The best way to find out if you have a leak is to have a pool leak repair inspection in Sacramento.

-Our technicians test all types of systems, from standard single-pump pools to the most elaborate multipump backyard water wonderlands.
+Our technicians test all types of systems, from standard single-pump pools to the most elaborate multipump backyard water wonderlands and everything in between.
 Testing a basic residential pool, including both the structure and the plumbing, costs $375-450.
 For larger and more elaborate systems requiring swimming pool leak detection, call or email our office for a quote.

 By pressure testing each line separately, we can isolate the specific leak.
 We inspect the structure both from the surface and underwater using scuba equipment.
-Our technicians inject nontoxic dye throughout the structure to determine if a gap or crack is cosmetic or the source of leakage.
+Our technicians inject nontoxic dye throughout the structure to determine if a gap or crack is cosmetic or a source of leakage.
 Our leak detections have a 30-day guarantee, so if a secondary leak occurs and your pool is still leaking, we'll come out free of charge to locate that one, too!

 All pool and spa systems must be treated to prevent bacteria and algae growth.
 Typically, treatment means adding liquid or tablet chlorine.
 Bromine systems work similarly.
 Saltwater systems provide chlorine treatment but use an entirely different delivery method.
 Electrolysis separates the salt into its elementary parts: chlorine and sodium.
 Many homeowners enjoy the feel of water treated with salt and conditioner.
 When a saltwater pool or spa leaks, it loses salt and conditioner, too.
 With the addition of new water, the system becomes diluted, necessitating the addition of more and more salt throughout the year.
 With bromine and chlorine systems, chemicals must be added continually to keep up with water leakage.
 Heavy use of salt or chemicals is a strong indication that you have a leak.